NEW books

 About jess

 Jess Hagemann’s recent work has appeared or is forthcoming in Beneath the Bluebonnets: Tales of Terror from Texas Women, Three Seasons of Winter, and Last Girls Club, among others.
 Her debut novel Headcheese (2018) won an IPPY Award in Horror.
-Her sophomore novel Mother-Eating (2025) joins Marie Antoinette and cults.
+Paste Magazine named her sophomore novel Mother-Eating, which marries Marie Antoinette and cults, one of the “Most-Anticipated Horror Novels of 2025.”
 Jess received her MFA from the Jack Kerouac School, and has been awarded a teaching fellowship at McNeese State University as well as a writing residency at Dear Butte.
 She lives in Austin.

 More at www.jesshagemann.com.